Life As a Maid or Housekeeping Cleaner

 Other Maid or Cleaner Job Titles

 Is There Job Demand for Maids and Housekeeping Cleaners?

-In 2016, there was an estimated number of 1,443,200 jobs in the United States for Maid or Housekeeping Cleaner.
+There were about 1,443,200 jobs for Maid or Housekeeping Cleaner in 2016 (in the United States).
 New jobs are being produced at a rate of 6.1% which is above the national average.
 The Bureau of Labor Statistics predicts 87,800 new jobs for Maid or Housekeeping Cleaner by 2026.
 There will be an estimated 202,000 positions for Maid or Cleaner per year.